 Photon Unity Networking Classic

-Photon is like Unity of game development world, or Blender of 3d modelling world.
+Photon is like Unity of game development world, or Blender of 3d modeling world.
 It’s been here for long and it’s not going anywhere.
-Perfect from beginners and professionals.
+Perfect for both beginners and professionals.
 The only problem with Photon is that it supports paying per CCU (the more players you want to have online in same time, the more you have to pay).
-So perhaps if you’re like me and hate this system then pick other solution.
+So perhaps if you’re like me and dislike this system then pick other solution.
 Free plan supports only 20 players online in same time.